 Date:

 Femicide represents the most extreme manifestation of gender-based violence against women and girls.
 Very often such killings are not isolated incidents but rather the culmination of pre-existing forms of gender-based violence that affect all regions and countries worldwide.
 Broadly speaking, femicides or gender-related killings of women and girls are committed in different settings, within the private sphere and beyond, for gender-related motives.
 Such motives are rooted in societal norms and stereotypes that consider women as subordinate to men, as well as in discrimination towards women and girls, inequality and unequal power relations between women and men in society.
 Gender-related motives characterize the context in which these crimes are committed, which also distinguishes them from other intentional killings of women and girls unrelated to gender motives.
-This report was originally released by UN Women HQ.

 Date: